 - Check your email.

 - Click the link inside of your email to set a new password for your Academy account.

 The Diocese of Chicago is committed to doing everything in its power to maintain a safe and supportive atmosphere for the children and adults who are members of its congregations, attend its programs or participate in its ministries.

 To foster a secure environment, we have developed Keeping God’s People Safe, a two-level workshop training program that sensitizes all of those who serve in our church to the dangers of child sexual abuse, sexual exploitation, and sexual harassment, and teaches them to recognize and prevent situations in which abuse or exploitation might occur.

 Level One, called Protecting God’s People, is required for all clergy, paid employees, those who provide pastoral services, and all persons – volunteer or paid – who work with children or youth or vulnerable adults.
 Church and agency volunteers who have routine access to the facilities and grounds where children or youth gather or who serve on vestry or perform other pastoral ministries must also complete this training.
-Level One training must be renewed every five years and is offered online.
+Level One training must be renewed every three years and is offered online.

 - Online Modules to Complete for Level One Certification: